aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 With the latest version of the [AWS Toolkit for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017) the .NET Mock Lambda Test Tool will be automatically installed/updated and configured as a debug profile when you open a .NET Core Lambda project.
 The goal is to be able to open a .NET Core Lambda project in Visual Studio and just push **F5** to start debugging without any dependencies other than the AWS Toolkit for Visual Studio.

-When a project is opened in Visual Studio the toolkit will detect the project is a Lambda project by looking for the `<AWSProjectType>Lambda</AWSProjectType>` property.
+When a project is opened in Visual Studio the toolkit will detect the project is a Lambda project by looking for the `<AWSProjectType>Lambda</AWSProjectType>` property in the project file.
 If found it will write a `launchSettings.json` file in the .NET Core Lambda project's `Properties` folder.
 Visual Studio uses this file to look for debug profiles.
 ```json
 {
   "profiles": {